 The weather this past summer was a wake-up call.
-It was exceptionally warm across the western United States, and there […]
+It was exceptionally warm across the western United States, and […]

 Rally for renewable heat in Albany calls for swift transition off oil and gas and for New York to ramp up investment in heat pumps to reach climate goals

 The Renewable Heat Now Campaign Rally.
 Photo by Erik R. McGregor